SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/asset-models.md

 4. Click the remove icon <i class="dlt-c8y-icon-minus-circle text-danger icon-20"></i> next to the checkbox to remove the child asset model from the selected asset model.

 {{< c8y-admon-info>}}
-If you do not select and check a child asset model, then the asset cannot have any subassets. <br>
+If you do not select and check a child asset model, then the asset cannot have any subassets.
-The selected child asset models are not listed in the dropdown menu.
 {{< /c8y-admon-info>}}

 If one or more child asset models are checked as required, an asset created with this asset model can have only subassets belonging to the selected child asset models.